Implementing CI/CD for Azure Data Factory | Nitor Infotech

 To begin with, let us first take a look at the high-level architecture:

-From this, we can concur that the Azure Data factory is used to perform ETL/ELT operations on data.
+From this, we can concur that the ADF is used to perform ETL/ELT operations on data.
 To implement CI/CD in ADF, Azure DevOps repository needs to be configured first.
 As shown in above flow, once the pipeline is developed and published, changes can be pushed in the master branch through Pull Request following which a Release pipeline is created to deploy these changes on Test and Production environments.
 This is done by configuring environment specific connections, which is elaborated later.

 Before we move any further, let me tell you that an Azure DevOps account is a mandatory stepping stone if you want to successfully implement CI/CD in ADF.